ChickenMan-1080/ML-Practice/README.md

 # **Practice Logistic Regrssion**

-This repo is for me practice to train model with algorithm logistic regression.
+This repo is for study and practice to train model with algorithm logistic regression.